lazarusA/JuliaDocs/docs/stdlib/Pkg.md

-# Pkg {#Pkg}
+# Pkg

 Pkg is Julia&#39;s builtin package manager, and handles operations such as installing, updating and removing packages.

 ::: tip Note

 What follows is a very brief introduction to Pkg.
 For more information on `Project.toml` files, `Manifest.toml` files, package version compatibility (`[compat]`), environments, registries, etc., it is highly recommended to read the full manual, which is available here: [https://pkgdocs.julialang.org](https://pkgdocs.julialang.org).
-For a tutorial on creating packages, see [Creating Packages](https://docs.julialang.org/en/v1/tutorials/creating-packages/).

 :::